Re-thinking The Role Of The Consumer In The Business System: Making Six Strong Connections.

 A breakthrough paper published by Dr. Per Bylund and Dr. Mark Packard in January 2021, titled Subjective Value In Entrepreneurship, points to ten radical shifts in business thinking.
 We consider each one in turn.
-This article is number two in our series.
+This article is number three in our series.
 (Previous articles here and here.)

 Producers produce, consumers consume.
 Producers innovate, consumers enjoy the benefits of innovation.
 Producers pursue new ideas and new economic value, consumers evaluate and choose.